aliasgarjh/fabric-data-agent-chat/README.md

 - Integrate Microsoft Fabric data with conversational AI using the Semantic Kernel
 - Build a professional, cloud-ready Python app following Azure and open-source best practices

+**Stateless:** No Redis or caching server is required.
+The backend does not store chat state.
+Each chat request is processed independently.

 This project is ideal for developers and architects looking to:

 - Learn how to combine Entra ID authentication, Azure AI Agent Service, and Microsoft Fabric